 What drives you to do what you do?

 I love creating; whether it’s a craft, redecorating or building a workshop.
-The creative process is what motivates me to provide the best and supportive environment with fun and originality mixed in with it.
+The creative process is what motivates me to provide the best and supportive workshop and retreats with fun and originality mixed in with it.

 Which Superhero do you identify with and why?

-For those of you who know me well, Wonder Woman of course.
+Obviously Wonder Woman and don’t hate me for not enjoying the current Wonder Woman movie franchise!
 The inventor of the lie detector, William Moulton Marston, also created Wonder Woman hence her lasso of truth.
 I have always lived my life both personally and professionally in a way that brings integrity to situations and this is why I identify with Wonder Woman the most.

 What three albums help define you or have shaped you as a person?